 A non-cancerous nevus usually has the following features:

-- Tends to have well-defined margins
+- It tends to have well-defined margins.

 Also, any nevi you’re born with are unlikely to transform into cancer.